 Melissa’s Produce sent me a bag of Shirataki Noodles to try.
 I had never had them before so I was super excited to work with them.
 (You know how I get with new and interesting ingredients!)
-Well it turns out that I love these noodles.
+Well it turns out that these Shirataki noodles are quite good.

-Shirataki Noodles are fantastic for gluten-free eaters.
-(Like my son and husband, who love them!)
+- Shirataki Noodles are fantastic for gluten-free eaters.

 You can use them as you would Soba or Udon in soups and stir-fries, like this one.
 Just look how gorgeous those ingredients are!

 Sesame Chicken Shirataki Noodle Stir-Fry is quick and easy to prepare so it’s a perfect side or main course for a casual dinner party.

 This is not a sponsored post — Melissa’s Produce sent me Shirataki Noodles for recipe testing.
 All opinions are my own. 🙂

 If you don’t see Shirataki Noodles (AKA Miracle Noodles) in stores, you can get more information about them here.

 - 1 (8-ounce) package Shirataki (Spaghetti) Noodles